Cognitive Behavioral Therapy (CBT) for Teens in Redondo Beach

 Temperature change uses thermal stimuli to affect the body and mind.
 Warm baths, showers, or heat packs relax muscles, improve circulation, and reduce stress.
 Cold compresses or showers reduce inflammation and numbness and invigorate the body.
 Contrast therapy, alternating between hot and cold, stimulates blood flow and reduces muscle soreness.
 These methods help manage stress, relieve discomfort, and enhance the mind-body connection.

-teenage boy attending cbt
+teenage boy attending CBT in Redondo Beach

 What Are the Long-term Benefits of CBT for Teens?